lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 One thing to note though is I've had to manually remove the existing policies from Terraform State, so that Terraform doesn't delete anything. e.g.

 ```
-$ lucli terraform state rm vault_policy.vault_terraform
+$ terraform state rm vault_policy.vault_terraform
 Acquiring state lock.
 This may take a few moments...
 Removed vault_policy.vault_terraform
 Successfully removed 1 resource instance(s).

-$ lucli terraform state rm vault_policy.default
+$ terraform state rm vault_policy.default
 Acquiring state lock.
 This may take a few moments...
 Removed vault_policy.default
 Successfully removed 1 resource instance(s).
 ```

-I could re-import those policies into the TF state if I wanted to, so the resulting Terraform plan is a no-op... but as writing Vault policies is idempotent, I'm not really bothered for the moment.
+I could re-import those policies into the Terraform state if I wanted to, so the resulting Terraform plan is a no-op... but as writing Vault policies is idempotent, I'm not really bothered for the moment.

 Something I would definitely want to do in a Production environment though.